alberto-rota/Enhanched-Haptic-Training-for-Robotic-Assisted-Surgery/README.md

 * **Maintainer of the Project:** Alberto Rota
 * **Supervisor:** Prof. De Momi Elena
 * **Co-Supervisor:** Fan Ke

+Want to partecipate to the experimental phase of this project?
+Read this [webpage](USER_STUDY.md) and then [contact the researchers](mailto:alberto2.rota@mail.polimi.it)
 ***
 _As the project is still undergoing development, this README is very synthetic and above all **INCOMPLETE**.
 Additional information and details are available by [contacting the author](mailto:alberto2.rota@mail.polimi.it)_